coldbox-modules/cbelasticsearch/modules/cbelasticsearch/docs/Indexes.md

 In short, indexes have a higher overhead and make the aggregation of search results between types very more expensive.
 If it is desired that your application search interfaces return multiple entity or domain types, then those should respresent distinctive types within a single index, allowing them to be aggregated, sorted, and ordered in search results.

-### Retreiving information on Indices
+### Retrieving information on Indices

-To retreive a list of all indices on the connected cluster, use the client `getIndices` method:
+To retrieve a list of all indices on the connected cluster, use the client `getIndices` method:

 ```
 var indexMap = getInstance( "Client@cbElasticsearch" ).getIndices();